bsundahl1/Flex1553/docs/FlexIO_1553RX.md

 a predecessor to CAN bus.

-On the down side, it is a fairly difficult standard to implement at the physical layer and is generally must be done with custom peripheral IC's, or in recent years, with an FPGA.
+On the down side, it is a fairly difficult standard to implement at the physical layer and is generally done with custom peripheral IC's, or in recent years, with an FPGA.
 FlexIO gives us a new tool to use for custom or uncommon protocols.
 This might not be a military grade solution, but it is good enough to communicate with 1553 devices, at least for test purposes.

-## FlexIO Configuration
+## FlexIO Configuration Overview
 This is a fairly complex configuration and uses many of the capabilities of FlexIO.
-This circuit can be broken down into three basic sections:
+This circuit can be broken down into four basic sections:

  **Sync Detection** continuously scans the incoming data stream for a valid 1553 sync pattern, and when found, triggers the rest hardware to